 We look at cases where the expat dream ends in despair and frustration.
 If your marriage breaks down, the prospects can be daunting if you are ‘stuck’ in a foreign country.

-For many ex-pats, this new life provides all the happiness and enjoyment for which they had hoped.
+For many expats, this new life provides all the happiness and enjoyment for which they had hoped.
 For an unfortunate few, this dream ends in despair and frustration.
-If your marriage breaks down, the prospects can be daunting if you are ‘stuck’ in a foreign country, without a strong grasp of the language or knowledge of local culture.
+If your marriage breaks down, the prospects can be daunting if you are stuck in another country without a strong grasp of the language or knowledge of local culture.

 The good news is that even in the most serious of cases, where spouses return home one day to find their partners have fled taking the children, there are legal remedies.
 Although divorce is an extremely traumatic experience for any parent to go through, the first steps are always the most important and the main priority is to keep a level head.

 For example, if certain criteria are met, you may be able to argue that you have a right to file legal proceedings in another country.
 Different countries require different levels of residency to allow legal proceedings to start.
 This question is no small one, because family law can vary enormously between one country and another – and the financial implications can loom large.

 The basic rule of thumb is that you are a resident of the country you regard as home.
 The court will look at the facts: how much time you spend there, the location of your place of work and where you spend the majority of your time.

 It is worth noting that different countries have vastly differing approaches to investigating the facts presented in court – including financial statements.
 If a spouse is able to hide their true wealth, the fairness of any settlement is at stake.

 Be aware that every country’s legal system has its own nuances.
 If an initial separation order is filed in Spain, for example, spouses are prohibited from advancing proceedings anywhere else.
 This is not the case in other European countries.